chrisruffalo/gyip/README.md

 ```

 ### Queries
-The questions GYIP you ask allow name resolution of IP addresses as subrecords in the domain.
+The questions you ask GYIP allow name resolution of IP addresses as subrecords in the domain.
+(All of the examples in this document assume the use of `gyip.io` as the hosting domain.)
 ```bash
 []$ dig -p 8053 127.0.0.1.gyip.io @localhost +short
 127.0.0.1